Coletta-Gino/Curieux_Kfee/README.md

 # Curieux KFée's Website

-This repository contains the code for the [Curieux KFée](https://curieuxkfee.fr/) website, an online platform designed to showcase the offerings of the coffee-shop located in Salaise-sur-Sanne, in France.
-The website aims to provide visitors with an immersive experience, introducing them to the unique atmosphere, products, events, and featured artists of the establishment.
+This repository contains the code for the [Curieux KFée](https://curieuxkfee.fr/) website, an online platform designed to showcase the offerings of the coffee-shop located in Salaise-sur-Sanne, France.
+The website provides an immersive digital experience, allowing visitors to explore the ambiance, products, events, and featured artists of the establishment.

 ## Table of Contents
 - [Curieux KFée's Website](#curieux-kfées-website)